spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/internationalization/oryx-directionality.md

 The web platform supports directionality natively by using the following techniques:

-- HTML elements supports the `dir="rtl"` property, that can be applied on the root and inherits down on the page.
+- HTML elements supports the `dir="rtl"` property, which can be applied on the root and inherits down on the page.
 - CSS supports layout systems (flex and grid) that are designed to support both RTL and LTR.
 The alignment of these layouts are driven by using `start` and `end` rather than `left` and `right`.
 - CSS supports logical properties that are agnostic to the direction of the page.
 By using logical properties, such as `padding-inline-start: 10px` (instead of `padding-left: 10px`), components will consistently work in both directions.
 - CSS have started to [support a pseudo selector](https://caniuse.com/css-dir-pseudo) that can be used to change style rules based on the direction of the element.